pisalore/FRCNN_teX-annotator/README.md

 4. TURQUOISE ---> tables
 5. YELLOW --------> text **NOT USED IN FRCNN**.

-When the main termines, all is set-up for start with the frcnn training.
+When the main finishes, all is set-up for start with the frcnn training.

+**NB**: the graphic pages annotations (specifying *--annotations=yes*) could be slow since also text is annotated.

 #### 3. Download files from arXiv.org
 The PDF and teX files are downloaded thanks to **the arXiv_download_script.py**.
 This script has to be launched before